Kamov Ka-50: Ka-52K "Katran"

 The Mistral-class amphibious assault ships, ordered by the Russian Defense Ministry, were to contain rotary-wing assets, formed into aviation groups.
 Each of these groups was planned to include eight attack and eight assault/transport helicopters.
 The Ka-52K "Katran" (Катран, 'mud shark'), a navalised derivative of the Ka-52, has been selected as the new ship-borne attack type for the Russian Naval Aviation.
 Its features include folding rotor blades, folding wings, and reinforced landing gear.
 Since its wings are shorter than those of the land-based variants, the Ka-52K only has four weapons pylons, instead of six on the land-based Ka-52.
-There are plans to install a new radar in the Ka-52K, with longer range compared to the Ka-52's radar.
+There are plans to install a new radar in the Ka-52K, with a longer range compared to the Ka-52's radar.
 The Ka-52K will also be able to use Kh-35 and Kh-38 missiles.
-However, they haven't yet been integrated in the helicopter's mission suite.
+However, they haven't yet been integrated into the helicopter's mission suite.
 Russian Naval Aviation will need at least 40 Ka-52Ks, the first of which was tentatively slated to enter squadron service by early 2015, coinciding with the delivery of the first carrier.

 However, following the Russian annexation of Crimea the sale of the Mistrals was cancelled and they have since been sold to Egypt.
 Later, Egypt bought 46 Ka-52s, with deliveries lasting from 2017 to 2019.
 These helicopters have been deployed on the Mistrals originally built for Russia; however, Egyptian Ka-52s are regular land-based variants, not Ka-52Ks.

 Still, the first of four Ka-52Ks ordered for the Russian Navy flew on 7 March 2015; the Navy also had an option for a further 28 helicopters.
 As of 2017, 4 pre-series Ka-52Ks were operated and used for testing by the Russian Navy.
 After a period of uncertainty, the Ka-52K's future with the Russian Navy now appears clearer.
 In July 2020, the keel was laid for two new Project 23900 amphibious assault ships in the Zalyv Shipbuilding yard.
 Each ship will be able to carry up to 18 helicopters, including Ka-52Ks.
 The Ka-52K has passed all tests and was ready for serial production as of September 2020.

 According to the SCMP, China is considering the purchase of 36 Ka-52Ks to be used aboard the Type 075 helicopter carrier, which would fulfil the role of a heavy attack helicopter.
 These helicopters are necessary to equip the carrier with powerful attack weapons, which it currently lacks.